aquasecurity/tfsec/docs-website/_docs/custom_checks.md

 ## How does it work?
 Custom checks are defined as json files which sit in the `.tfsec` folder in the root check path. any file with the suffix `_tfchecks.json` will be parsed and the checks included during the run.

+### Overriding check directory
+The default location for custom checks can be overridden, this is done using the `--custom-check-dir` to specify another location to load the checks from instead.
+This is useful when global checks are to applied to the terraform under test.

 ### What does a check file look like?
 Check files are simply json, this ensures that checks can be put together without requiring Go knowledge or being able to build a new release of tfsec to include your custom code.